minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 .. important::

-   Do not use ``kubectl krew`` or similar methods to update or manage the MinIO Operator installation.
    If you use Helm charts to install the Operator, you must use Helm to manage that installation.
+   Do not use ``kubectl krew``, Kustomize, or similar methods to update or manage the MinIO Operator installation.

 #.
 Add the MinIO Operator Repo to Helm